ryan-berkowitz98/procurement-risk-model/README.md

 ### 🔴 Non-Competitive Tenders

-**What it flags (plain English):** contracts awarded with little or no real competition (e.g., direct awards or single-bidder tenders).
+**What it flags:** contracts awarded with little or no real competition (e.g., direct awards or single-bidder tenders).
 Repeated success in these deals can be a warning sign.

 **Why it matters:** when open competition is skipped, the risk of favoritism, waste, or corruption goes up.
-This module helps you spot suppliers who rely heavily on such awards.
+This module helps spot suppliers who rely heavily on such awards.

 #### What the module does
 1. **Finds non-competitive awards** (pre-tagged earlier in the pipeline).